Felix Dennis: 1990s and 2000s

 In 1995, Dennis Publishing created Maxim, a title that began on the back of a beer mat and became the world's biggest selling men's lifestyle magazine and global brand.
 In 1996, Dennis acquired a majority stake in what is now Dennis Publishing's flagship brand The Week which is published in the UK and US and translates to a global circulation of over 700,000 (ABC audited).
 Over the following years it purchased the remainder of shares from original founder Jolyon Connell and Jeremy O'Grady.
 2003 saw the purchase of IFG Limited (I Feel Good) from Loaded founder James Brown.
 The purchase involved titles Viz, Fortean Times and Bizarre being added to the Dennis Publishing stable.

 In June 2007, Dennis sold his US magazine operation, which published the magazines Blender, Maxim and Stuff to Alpha Media Group for a reported US$250 million although exact details were never disclosed.

 In 2008, Dennis Publishing established digital magazines iGizmo, iMotor and Monkey along with the purchase of The First Post from the Kensington-based First Post Group for an undisclosed sum.
-The award-winning online magazine which gained a D&AD nomination for viral marketing was headed-up by former Daily Telegraph editor Mark Law and Evening Standard editor Nigel Horne.
+The award-winning online magazine which gained a D&AD nomination for viral marketing was headed-up by former The Daily Telegraph editor Mark Law and Evening Standard editor Nigel Horne.
 This title later morphed into The Week.